 - Rebuild Media Browser Database resets and rescans your Media Browser.
-See Browsers > Media Browser to learn more about the Media Browser. - Stop All Sounds immediately stops all sounds within the software. - Plugin Manager opens the Plugins window which contains a list of all available plugins, based on your selected plugin folders.
+See Browsers > Media Browser to learn more about the Media Browser. - Retrospective Record immediately captures recently played MIDI events and adds them to the current track. - Stop All Sounds immediately stops all sounds within the software. - Plugin Manager opens the Plugins window which contains a list of all available plugins, based on your selected plugin folders.
 This the same as clicking the gear icon in the lower-left corner of the effect selection menu.
 See the Plugins chapter to learn about this. - Expansion Manager opens the Expansions window which contains a list of your MPC expansions.
 See the Expansions chapter to learn about this. - LCD Window opens the LCD window, an emulation of the monochromatic display used on the MPC Renaissance or MPC Studio.
 Click the down arrow (♣) in the upper-right corner so it becomes an up arrow (♠) to keep the window on top at all times.
 Click it again to allow the window to be hidden under others.
 Click the X in the upper-right corner to close the window.